What are the aims of this leaflet?

 Rarely, food allergens may cause a flare-up

 Can atopic eczema be cured?

 No, it cannot be cured, but there are many ways of controlling it.
-As they get older, most children with atopic eczema will see their AE improve with 60% clear by their teens.
-However, many of these people continue to have dry skin and so need to continue to avoid irritants such as soaps, detergents and bubble baths.
+Most children affected by atopic eczema will see improvement as they get older, with 60% clear of it by their teens.
+However, many of these people continue to have dry skin and will therefore benefit from lifelong avoidance of irritants such as soaps, detergents and bubble baths.

-AE may be troublesome for people in certain jobs that involve contact with irritant materials, such as catering, hairdressing, cleaning or healthcare work.
-In later life, AE can present as hand dermatitis and as result exposure to irritants and allergens must be avoided both in the home and at work.
+Atopic eczema may be troublesome for people in certain jobs that involve contact with irritant materials, such as catering, hairdressing, cleaning or healthcare work.
+In later life, atopic eczema can present as hand dermatitis and as a result exposure to irritants and allergens should be avoided both in the home and at work.

 Can atopic eczema be prevented?